Home » Articles » Out and About » Family Walks » Have you been on a Mount Sugarloaf walk?

 Have you been on a Mount Sugarloaf walk?

-When’s the last time you visited Mount Sugarloaf?
-Many of us visited as kids and have since viewed the summit from a distance.
-Some have never taken the drive over to West Wallsend to climb Lake Macquarie’s highest point or enjoy a Mount Sugarloaf walk.
-If you’ve forgotten about this hidden gem add it to your family activities list.
-With so many different walks on offer, you can enjoy one which is perfect for you and your family.
+When was the last time you visited Mount Sugarloaf?
+Many of us visited as kids and have since only viewed the summit from a distance.
+Some have never climbed Lake Macquarie’s highest point or enjoyed a Mount Sugarloaf walk.
+If you’ve forgotten about this hidden gem add it to your list.
+With so many different walks on offer, you can choose one perfect for your family.

 History of Mount Sugarloaf

 The Awabakal people call the mountain ‘Warrawelong’.
-With views over the Awabakal area, it was a place used to teach and hold sacred ceremonies.
+With views over the Awabakal area, it was a place to teach and hold sacred ceremonies.
 When Captain James Cook first saw Mount Sugarloaf on 10th May 1770, he described the shape of it as ‘like the Crown of a hatt’.
 In the 1860s, as the early settlers arrived, the area became popular due to the work available in the coal mines.
 Even the mountain itself was mined.
-It’s important you stick to the tracks because of this.
+You must stick to the tracks because of this.

 Snow on the mountain

 The summit of Mount Sugarloaf is the highest point in the Lake Macquarie area.
-Sitting 412 metres high it’s easily identifiable by the television and radio aerials that sit on its highest point.
-Did you know that on Sunday, July 18th 1965, ten centimetres of snow fell on the mountain?
+Sitting 412 metres high. it’s easily identifiable by the television and radio aerials at the highest point.
+Did you know that on Sunday, July 18th, 1965, ten centimetres of snow fell on the mountain?
 There was such excitement in the local Lake Macquarie area that the police had to close the roads to stop people heading up to it.
-In 1975, snow-covered on the top of the mountain again to the delight of the locals.
+In 1975, snow covered the top of the mountain again to the delight of the locals.

 mount-sugarloaf-walk-gallery1